-As described in "Infrastructure Services" on page 61, z/OS provides the functionality for security, automation, provisioning etc.
+As described in "Infrastructure Services" on page 61, z/OS provides the functionality for security, automation, provisioning etc. 3.5.3 Challenges when moving to an SOA

 In the homegrown SOA scenario there has obviously been some level of decomposition of the presentation and business logic.
 Also, homegrown SOAs ahve been implemented with loose coupling and reuse in mind.
 But usually, there are still overlapping functions deployed on different platforms.